The purpose of this annual review is for me to reflect on the year by asking these four questions:

 I have come close to failing on multiple occasions.
 Every day I wake up, writing has to be top of mind, and if I don't write in the morning I need to map out my day to identify potential risks that could impact my streak.
 Here are some moments I got my writing in on the brink of failure:

 Here is a snapshot of the analysis 750words.com gives you after you complete your writing.

 Stress: Accomplishments don't come cheap, the level of stress I felt this year was maddening.
 Psychological pain is one of the worst kinds of pain, there are no pills to numb it, there were times all I could do was ball up in a corner of my room and wait till I calmed down.
 If I drank, I would be an alcoholic without a doubt, I push myself too hard.
 I'm prisoner to my ambition, but I know I asked for it.
 In order to become the strongest version of myself, a certain level of stress is needed.

 "Pressure Makes Diamonds."

 Weight Goal: At the start of the year, I had set out a goal to gain 10 lbs, from 180lbs.
-I put together a meal plan, and pre-cooked on Wednesday and Sundays.
+I put together a meal plan, and pre-cooked on Wednesdays and Sundays.
 To gain weight, you need to be in a caloric surplus.
 For most of the year, with my increased training, I had been at break-even or in a caloric deficit.
 Eating a lot has been difficult for me.
-I don’t get much pleasure from eating and grew up in an environment where I focused more on nutritional value.
-I ended up loses 5 lbs, instead of gaining 10.
+I don't get much pleasure from eating and grew up in an environment where I focused more on nutritional value.
+I ended up losing 5 lbs, instead of gaining 10.
 I used the Withings Scale a couple months into the year, to start tracking my weight daily, as the scale uploads your data to the cloud.

 Meditation: A very inconsistent year of meditation, with a 55% daily completion rate.